EducationalTestingService/rsmtool/doc/contributing.rst

 Contributing to RSMTool
 =======================

 Contributions to RSMTool are very welcome.
 You can use the instructions below to get started on developing new features or functionality for RSMTool.
-When contributing to RSMTool, all of your contributions must come with updates to documentations as well as tests.
+When contributing to RSMTool, all of your contributions must come with updates to documentation as well as tests.

 Setting up
 ----------